koutianqi/koutianqi.github.io/_pages/about.md

 News
 -----
-**2024/3/29** My solo-authored paper accepted to AI Ethics Conference ACM FAccT 2024!
+**2024/3/29** solo-authored paper accepted to AI Ethics Conference ACM FAccT'24!

+**2024/3/12** received Dean's Travel Award from Penn State College of IST

-**2024/1/01** selected as a Liberatory Tech Scholar to work as a Tech Explainer and Fact Checker at Logic(s) Magazine
+**2024/1/05** selected as a Liberatory Tech Scholar to work as a Tech Explainer and Fact Checker at Logic(s) Magazine

 **2023/10/02** poster on contradictions between ML replicability and feminist epistemic values admitted to ICDS 2022 Symposium